JoachimGoedhart/PlotsOfData/README.md

 ### Running the App

-Currently, the app can only run locally.
-For instance by using Rstudio:
+Currently, the app can only run from R/Rstudio.

+Give it a quick try by running it directly from Github.
+In the command line (in R or Rstudio) type shiny::runGitHub('PlotsOfData', 'JoachimGoedhart')

+Or download it to use it offline:

 -download the app.R and csv files with example data.